SteveJustin1963/tec-APUS/README.md

 ## tec-APUS, serial + maths, with Forth in mind.

 This addon has 2 parts, async serial using the MC6850, amx rate of 1.0 Mbps.
-We only need a fraction of that, with a clock of 7.3728 Mhz, which is a special baud rated freq, then dividing down with reg setting divisor;  /64 = 115,200 baud or /16 =  460,800 baud.
-We set up the control registers then can tx and rx, with INT control as needed.
+We only need a fraction of that, with a clock of 7.3728 Mhz, which is a special baud rated freq, then by dividing down with reg settings divisor; ie /64 = 115,200 baud or /16 =  460,800 baud.
+We set up the control registers and then can tx and rx, with INT control as needed, ie rx buffer > INT.

-Second part adds a maths calculator using the AM9511.
-We setup control registers send maths commands and data, it executes with result on stack, then calls back on INT.
+The second part adds a maths calculator using the AM9511.
+We setup the control registers then send maths commands and data, it executes with the result placed on its internals  stack signaling with INT call.

 The circuit is WIP still;  https://easyeda.com/editor#id=f38afcc535a449c0b98ccadf3163fde4 The pcb can be connect 2 ways expansion socket with ribbon or a 2x22 socket.